Alaskan King Bed vs California King Bed: Understanding The Difference

-If you’re co-sleeping with children, have a massive bedroom and budget to accommodate it, the Alaskan king is an excellent choice.
+If you’re co-sleeping with children and have a massive bedroom, and budget to accommodate it, the Alaskan king is an excellent choice.

 If you do not have a massive bedroom and need extra legroom, the California king is ideal.
-Purple has amazing California king mattresses that are sure to give you luxurious sleep and help you wake up refreshed and ready for the day.
+Purple has amazing California king mattresses that will give you luxurious sleep and help you wake up refreshed and ready for the day.

 Frequently Asked Questions About Alaskan King Bed vs California King Bed

 What size bed should a 6-foot-tall person get?